daniaokuye/winnerineast.github.io/README.md

 - [yolact](https://github.com/winnerineast/yolact):A simple, fully convolutional model for real-time instance segmentation.

 ## <a name="ComputerVisionFaceRecognition">Computer Vision Face Recognition</a>
+- [cnn face landmark](https://github.com/winnerineast/cnn-facial-landmark):Facial landmark detection based on convolution neural network.
 - [Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition with pyTorch](https://github.com/winnerineast/cdp):Implementation of "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition" (CDP).
 - [facenet](https://github.com/winnerineast/facenet): face recognition with Tensorflow.
 - [Face Recognition](https://github.com/winnerineast/face_recognition): a face recognition system based on dlib.
 - [face recognition framework](https://github.com/winnerineast/face_recognition_framework): This is a face recognition framework based on PyTorch with convenient training, evaluation and feature extraction functions.
 It is originally a multi-task face recognition framework for our accpeted ECCV 2018 paper, "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition".
 However, it is also a common framework for face recognition.
 You can freely customize your experiments with your data and configurations with it.
+- [FRCore](https://github.com/winnerineast/FRCore):this is to show the capability of FR.
 - [insightface](https://github.com/winnerineast/insightface): Face Analysis Project on MXNet.
 - [Menpo BenchMark](https://github.com/winnerineast/MenpoBenchmark): Multi-pose 2D and 3D Face Alignment and Tracking.
 - [SeetaFace2](https://github.com/winnerineast/SeetaFace2): a set of FRS including face detector, face landmarker, face recognizer.